 I think back on my own recovery, and despite the thousands of dollars my parents and I spent on therapists, what ultimately led me toward recovery was a $12 book in 2005 (Rational Recovery).
 But, many people feel like they need more than a book (whether it’s mine or someone else’s), and that’s perfectly okay because everyone is different.

 The Course can be a next step that is still affordable but provides so much extra guidance.
-When this course was in a group format, it was $399, but since I replaced the group calls and the Facebook forum with the 80 Q&A audios, the course is less than half of that price ($179).
+When this course was in a group format, it was $399, but since I replaced the group calls and the Facebook forum with the Q&A tracks, the course is less than half of that price ($179).
 (Update: It’s also available on a subscription basis for $10.99 / month.)

 “This course hit the mark on so many fronts.
 It was well organized and easy to use.
 I loved all of the audio recordings, including the informational Q&As.
 Most importantly, it spoke to me and helped me to solidify my decision to stop bingeing.
 Every week I learned something new that deepened my resolve to quit bingeing and enhanced my understanding of this terrible habit.
 Thank you Kathryn!
 This course was a wonderful addition to your two books.”